Skip to content

 Terminal window

-The following section describes the structure of logs and metrics generated for Gemini CLI.
+This section describes the structure of logs, metrics, and traces generated by Gemini CLI.

 • model (string)